Why you

 When the muscles that support your body

-upright are already tired or tense before you sit upright to benefit from the
+upright are already tired or tense before you sit upright to benefit from the position

 still.
 If tired or tense muscles don't